jianrongzhang89/label-studio-ml-backend/label_studio_ml/examples/huggingface_ner/README.md

 ### Clone repo
 Now that the workbench is created and running, follow these steps to setup the project:
 * In the workbench, click on `Terminal` icon in the `Launcher` tab.
+* Run the `sshkey-gen` command to generate an SSH key pair under ~/.ssh.
+* Set the permissions for the private key:
+  `chmod 400 ~/.ssh/id_rsa`
+* Login to github in a web browser, and in your profile `SSH and GPG keys` section, add your generated SSH public key `~/.ssh/id_rsa.pub` to allow the workbench to access github.
 * Clone this repository in the `Terminal` by running the following command:
   `git clone git@github.com:jianrongzhang89/label-studio-ml-backend.git`